Attendance and Punctuality

 At the time of notification/call, the employee must notify their supervisor when an absence is due to a documented/approved leave of absence (e.g. Military Leave, FMLA) to ensure appropriate tracking of leave utilization and absenteeism.

 Failure to call in and/or report to work as scheduled for three consecutively scheduled workdays will be considered job abandonment resulting in termination of employment.
-The supervisor must consult with their HR Consultant if this situation occurs.
+The supervisor must consult with their Engagement Consultant if this situation occurs.

 Failure to follow the departmental notification procedure, including No-Call/No-Show, will be addressed in accordance with the Progressive Discipline policy.